BEST BASEBALL CARDS FOR INVESTMENT

 For a more affordable entry point, consider stars from the late 1960s through the 1980s.
 Players like Roberto Clemente, Reggie Jackson, Tom Seaver, and Nolan Ryan established incredible careers and led their teams to championships.
 As they age into retirement, interest in relics from their playing days only increases.
 Cards from the 1970s in particular saw huge production numbers, so finding high quality copies of even major HOFers is still within reach of most budgets.

-Read also: 5 CARD DRAW BASEBALL CARDS
+Read also: VALUE ON BASEBALL CARDS

 Rookie cards should be the top priority, but stellar rookie seasons can also make early career cards a smart speculation.
 Players like Cal Ripken Jr., Kirby Puckett, or Dwight Gooden burst onto the scene with Rookie of the Year caliber first years.
 Their early Topps and Fleer cards capture that excitement and potential better than anything issued later as established veterans.
 Injuries cut short what could have been for others like Frank Viola or Dwight Smith, increasing nostalgia.